SEMO-GABD/SEMO-GABD.github.io/notes/notes01.md

 I expect that you will be curious.
 The notes for this course will be brief but they will have links scattered throughout.
 Follow the links and read the material.
 Do not follow the [tl;dr](https://www.urbandictionary.com/define.php?term=tl%3Bdr) way of thinking.
 Others have written tutorials, exercises, and other helpful information far better than I could write.
 Become a better you and take advantage of these resources.
 If you do not, you will not be successful in this course.

 *Follow the links!* Read.
 Learn.
-Remember.
+Practice!

 Data analysis requires coding.
 To learn proper coding, you will have to type R code. *Lots* of R code.
 Do not give in to the temptation to copy and paste from examples.
-You will not learn the R language well taht way.
-Typing the code yourself will "type" the language into your muscle memory and your brain memory.
-You will learn it much better.
-You will retain it much longer.
+You will not learn the R language well that way.
+Typing the code yourself will "drill" the language into your muscle memory and your brain memory.
+You will learn it better.
+You will retain it longer.
 You will have a better chance of getting a job.
 Just type it!

 ### Reproducibility: can other scientists reproduce your results?